cyber-atlas/cyberatlas.github.io/Blog/gettingstartedwithgit.md

 That's exactly how you should think of it.
 Like you are constantly moving.
 We'll assume that you are at home right now.
-In this case, your comptuer is your home.
+In this case, your computer is your home.
 All of your files would be your stuff and you have stuff in each room.

-In this case, rooms are repositiories.
+In this case, rooms are repositories.
 Each room has stuff, each repository has files.

 Let's say you have really big rooms, so big that each room needs it's own moving truck.